spb69-source/Update-P/replit.md

 - PostCSS with Tailwind and Autoprefixer for CSS processing

 **Type Safety:**
-- Zod for runtime validation and type inference
+- Zod for runtime validation and type inference including password matching validation
-- drizzle-zod for automatic schema-to-Zod conversions
 - Shared types package for client-server type alignment
+- Form validation ensures new password is at least 8 characters and matches confirmation

 **Form Management:**
 - react-hook-form for performant form state